boxbackup/boxi/docs/README.txt

     The following programs and libraries are required to compile Boxi:

-    * perl
+    * perl (version 5.8 or higher)
     * patchutils (or at least patch)
-    * openssl-devel
+    * openssl (version 0.9.7a or higher, with development libraries)
-    * libncurses-devel (for boxbackup)
+    * libncurses-devel (version 5, for boxbackup)
     * gcc, g++ and libstdc++-devel
-    * wxWindows 2.4.2 (or possibly later)
+    * wxWindows (version 2.6.0 or 2.4.2, with development libraries)

+    If you are working from a CVS checkout, you will also need:

+    * m4 (version 1.4.1 or higher)
+    * autoconf (version 2.59 or higher)
+    * automake (version 1.8.3 or higher)
+    * libtool (version 1.5.6 or higher)

+    CVS users need to run these commands first:

+            ./autogen.sh
+            ./make-image-headers.pl

+    If you downloaded a release version, just extract the contents of the archive, and change into the directory it creates (e.g. boxi-0.1.0).

-    It should be enough to extract the contents of the archive, and run the following commands:
+    For all users, it should be enough to then run the following commands:

             ./configure
             make